bscotch/typescript-template/README.md

 ### Preparing a new project

+#### The easy way to start: GitHub Templates

+[This project](https://github.com/bscotch/typescript-template) is set up as a GitHub template.

+1. Click the "Use this Template" button on the project homepage to create your own remote repo with everything here.
+Follow the prompts.
+2. On your local machine, navigate to the parent folder where you want to keep your local repo copy.
+Run `git clone your-remote-url`.

+#### The hard way to start

 1. Create a new remote repo on your host (e.g. GitHub, BitBucket, GitLab, etc.)
 1. Go to the local parent folder into which you want to put your new Typescript project (via your file explorer or a terminal)